athankefalas/JET-PROUD-PaRallel-OUtlier-Detection-for-streams/README.md

 ### Proud Source

-The stream items are read from an instance that implements `ProudSource` and can be ultimately resolved to native Jet `Source`.
+The stream items are read from an instance that implements `ProudSource` and can be ultimately resolved to a native Jet `Source`.
 Instances of `ProudSource` that are implemented by default in PROUD can read stream items from a file, or a kafka topic.